MinecraftForge/Documentation/docs/blocks/index.md

 All these methods are *chainable* which means you can call them in series.
 See the `Blocks` class for examples of this.

 !!! note
     Blocks have no setter for their `CreativeModeTab`.
-This is now handled by the [`CreativeModeTabEvent$BuildContents`][creativetabs] if the block has an associated item (e.g. `BlockItem`).
-Furthermore, there is no setter for translation key as it is now generated from the registry name.
+This is handled by the [`BuildCreativeModeTabContentsEvent`][creativetabs] if the block has an associated item (e.g. `BlockItem`).
+Furthermore, there is no setter for translation key of the block as it is generated from the registry name via `Block#getDescriptionId`.

 ### Advanced Blocks